 Taking care to avoid formatting your information incorrectly is critical.
 For example, your pharmacist resume can be difficult for HRs to read and interpret if you record educational experiences without key points.

 Overall, keep your education section concise and organized with relevant experiences listed in chronological order and bulleted points.
-This will give managers a speedy comprehension of why you are qualified for the pharmacist position they are looking to fill.
+This will give managers a speedy comprehension of why they are qualified for the pharmacist position they are looking to fill.

 Pharmacist Skills for Resume